-If you’re anything like me, your tired of picking up the phone just to hear someone’s terrible recording of a tax collector, IRS agent or CPA demanding some outrageous sum of money.
+If you’re anything like me, you’re tired of picking up the phone just to hear someone’s terrible recording of a tax collector, IRS agent or CPA demanding some outrageous sum of money.
 According to the IRS, in their latest security bulletin, they have formulated 2019’s “Dirty Dozen.”
 Keeping employees and end-users in mind, many will have sensitive data leftover on their devices, making your business a prime target.

-With highly targeted attacks plaguing many of us today, it’s not uncommon to see Business Email Compromised or more-commonly, CEO Fraud.
-Reaching $12.5 Billion in total known losses, these attacks have bad guys trying to convince end-users, typically in Accounting, Receiving, HR, and sometimes IT to release information or funds based on their faked email address or title.
+With highly targeted attacks plaguing many of us today, it’s not uncommon to see Business Email Compromised, or more commonly, CEO Fraud.
+Reaching $12.5 Billion in total known losses, these attacks have bad guys trying to convince end-users, typically in Accounting, Receiving, HR, and sometimes IT, to release information or funds based on their faked email address or title.
 Typically, this results in many unknowing employees making some form of payment or releasing the information as they view their job could be at stake.

 We’ve even seen these “Fake CEOs” attempt to send out emails regarding W-2 issues.
 Once opened, the payload can be delivered from these attacks at any point in time.
-In most cases, we’ve witnessed malware laying low in systems for 90 days.
+In most cases, we’ve witnessed malware lying low in systems for 90 days.
 With tax season closing, we wanted to shed some light on the technology aspects of the “IRS’ Dirty Dozen.”

-Here’s a recap of this year’s ‘Dirty Dozen’ scams:
+Here’s a recap of this year’s Dirty Dozen scams:

 2. Phone Scams: Phone calls from criminals or on behalf of them impersonating IRS agents remain an ever-growing threat to end-users during tax season.
-It’s these same calls your employees receive that contain outlandish threats including police arrest, deportation, or my personal favorite license revocation.
-For more information from the IRS website see here: (IR-2019-28)
+It’s these same calls your employees receive that contain outlandish threats, including police arrest, deportation, or my personal favorite license revocation.
+For more information from the IRS website, see here: (IR-2019-28)

 3. Identity Theft: During tax season, businesses will have taxpayer information on-hand for one of the few times all year.
 This means for the period between March to May, the IRS warns that identity theft will rise, although the security industry has made several large strides in protecting employees currently.
-The IRS warns business’ as they continue perusing these criminal actions.
-For more information from the IRS website see here: (IR-2019-30)
+The IRS warns businesses as they continue perusing these criminal actions.
+For more information from the IRS website, see here: (IR-2019-30)